 - Eye-movement disorders, difficulties scanning across a page or jumping between words

 - Accommodative disorders: trouble maintaining focus on a close-by object

-- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling eye movements
+- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling large eye movements

-- Visual-perceptual disorders and vision problems resulting from developmental disabilities and acquired brain injuries
+- Vision problems resulting from developmental delays and acquired brain injuries

 Vision therapy does not cure dyslexia or attention deficit hyperactivity disorder (ADHD).
 But many children and adults with these (at times misdiagnosed) conditions actually have poor visual skills, so a comprehensive eye exam is an important first step toward getting to the root of the issue.

 The Solution Center Vision Therapy Clinic serves patients in Westerville, , , and throughout Ohio.
 We welcome your inquiries about whether vision therapy is right for you or your child.